Finch-API/finch-docs/docs/3-Quickstart.md

 # Quickstart

-Once you have your API keys, you can start interacting with Finch's API using our sandbox mode — a test environment with life-like data.
+Once you have an application's `client_id` and `client_secret`, you can start interacting with Finch's API using our sandbox mode — a test environment with mock data.

-This guide will help you send your first request to Finch's API while the next guides dive deeper into the concepts and help you integrate Finch into your production application.
+This guide will help you send your first request to Finch's API while the following guides dive deeper into the concepts and help you integrate Finch into your production application.

 ---